mlooft/multi-step-form/readme.txt

 Guide your customers with the animated progress bar.
 Generate dynamic multi step forms.
 Divide longer forms into small steps for better usability.

 == Description ==
 Multi Step Form has a drag & drop enabled form builder for quick and intuitive creation of nice-looking multi step forms.
-Forms can be embedded on any page or post with shortcodes.
+Forms can be embedded on any page or post with shortcodes or with Gutenberg blocks.

 ### Getting started
 **[Read our documentation](https://mondula.com/multi-step-form-documentation/ "Multi Step Form | Beginners Tutorial")**